ObserveRTC/full-stack-examples/observer-mongo/README.md

 ### Configurations

-Observer configuration files (`observer-config.yaml`) setup a sink to mongo.
+Observer configuration files (`observer-config/config.yaml`) setup a sink to the mongo.